-Patent Quality and Firm Value: Evidence from Patent Examiners Busyness
+Patent Quality, Firm Value, and Investor Underreaction: Evidence from Patent Examiner Busyness

-Keywords: patent quality, patent examiners, firm value, stock returns, innovation, USPTO, investor underreaction
+Keywords: patent quality, examiner busyness, stock returns, investor underreaction.

 JEL Classification: G14, G32, G41, O31